dgkanatsios/CKAD-exercises/c.pod_design.md

 </p>
 </details>

-### Create a cron job with image busybox that runs every minutes and writes 'date; echo Hello from the Kubernetes cluster' to standard output.
+### Create a cron job with image busybox that runs every minute and writes 'date; echo Hello from the Kubernetes cluster' to standard output.
 The cron job should be terminated if it takes more than 17 seconds to start execution after its schedule.

 <details><summary>show</summary>
 <p>